slideloft/new-docs/issuing-assets/how-to-issue-an-asset.md

 The code to create those operations and submit them as transactions is below.
 Here, we’ll walk through each step so that the process makes sense.
 You can breeze through to get a general understanding, or you can use the [Bantu laboratory](https://laboratory.bantu.network/), which is an interface that allows you to create and submit transactions, to actually follow along and issue a token right here right now.

 One caveat: if you are creating a token on the public network, there is an additional prerequisite.
-You need a funded account to provide the XLM necessary to create the issuing and distribution accounts.
+You need a funded account to provide the XBN necessary to create the issuing and distribution accounts.

 ## Create the Issuing and Distribution Accounts